Expectations for all Students

 Fourth, should attending with your child not be an option, the child will be dismissed from the program for the year.
 Should the issue not resolve, the child will be dismissed from the program for the year.
 Children who are dismissed may reapply for the following year to try again in most circumstances.

-Should you have a medical diagnosis for your child such as autism, ADHD, ODD, or other similar diagnosis, please do not withhold these diagnoses in your interview in order to be accepted.
-It does not necessarily mean your child cannot attend.
-It means we need to evaluate if our teachers have the ability to keep your child and their classmates safe at forest school.
-Our teachers are not trained or expected to work with children with high behavioral needs at this time.
+Should your child have individual specific needs, it does not mean your child cannot attend.
+It means we need to evaluate if our teachers have the ability to keep your child and their classmates safe at forest or farm school.
+At this time, our teachers are not trained to work with children with high behavioral needs or who need regular one to one care.